Bođani Monastery

-The Bođani Monastery (Манастир Бођани) is a Serbian Orthodox monastery in the Bačka region, in the northern Serbian province of Vojvodina.
+The Bođani Monastery (Манастир Бођани) is a mediaeval Serbian Orthodox monastery in the Serbian Bačka region, Vojvodina province, Serbia.
 The monastery is near the village of Bođani, in the Bač municipality.
 Among the few Serbian Orthodox monasteries in the Bačka, Bođani is the oldest.

 History

 The monastery was founded in 1478.
 According to myth, Bogdan, a merchant from Dalmatia, was travelling in the area when he got blind.
 In the vicinity of the Danube he stopped, washed his eyes at the nearby spring and his sight returned.
 As a gratitude, he built a monastery and dedicated it to the Presentation of the Blessed Virgin Mary.
 In time, the monastery was named after him (Bogdan - Bođani).

 The church has been demolished and rebuilt several times.
 It was damaged in wars, burned in fires and flooded during the major floods of the Danube, like in the late 18th century or 1920s, when the church was flooded by water up to 1.5 m high.
 The existing church was built in 1722.
 After the last major reconstruction, a glass plate was installed in front of the altar, so that archaeological remains of the previous churches can be seen.

 For a short period in the first half of the 1990s, Bođani became a female monastery.